What is The Cost of a Breast Lift?

 What is a Breast Lift?

 A breast lift (also called a Mastopexy) is a surgical procedure that seeks to correct breast sagging or drooping breast tissue and remove excess skin to restore a more youthful appearance.
 A breast lift may be done in conjunction with breast augmentation or alone to restore the natural lift and tightness that is often lost with age, weight loss or gain, pregnancy, or breastfeeding.
-Through the removal of excess skin and the reshaping of breast tissue, Dr. Peter Bray can help you regain the shape you thought was lost – and boost your body image at the same time.
+By removing excess skin and reshaping breast tissue, Dr. Bell can help you regain the shape you thought was lost – and boost your body image at the same time.

 Am I a Good Candidate for a Breast Lift?